leonewton253/leos-blog/src/content/blog/debt_summons.md

   src="/src/assets/debt_answer.html>
 </iframe>

-To respond to a debt lawsuit, follow these three steps:
+To respond to a debt lawsuit, follow these three steps.
+Make sure all paragraphs are addressed with deny and paragraph number.
+Make sure to use the sign button to sign above your full legal name above the printed name.
+You can also use PDFfiller to notarize the document for you!

 ### 1. Respond to every paragraph in the Complaint